evgenyb/aks-workshops/04-gitops-in-aks-with-flux/labs/lab-01/readme.md

 ## Task #1 - deploy workshop resources

 `Bicep` template is split into two modules: `base.bicep` and `aks.bicep`. `base.bicep` contains shared resources such as `ACR` and Log Analytics. `aks.bicep` contains resourced used by AKS such as Private Virtual Network, Managed Identity, Egress Public IP address and AKS instance.
 Deployment is orchestrated by the `deployment.bicep` template.
-There are two parameter files `parameters-blue.json` and `parameters-green.json` representing the `blue` and `green` instance of clusters.
+There are two parameter files `parameters-blue.json`, `parameters-green.json` and `parameters-red.json` representing the `blue`, `green` and `red` instance of clusters.

-Let's provision both clusters.
+Let's provision `blue` cluster first.

 ```bash
 # Select subscription